jouhaina-nasri/Police-Officer-Application/README.md

 * Microservice built using Spring boot, designed specifically for the Minister of the Interior.
 This Microservice provides an efficient and streamlined way to manage the interior operations of the ministry.
 * Each microservice has a database, is mongodb.
+* Front-end is basic, using HTML, CSS, JavaScript, Bootstrap.

 ---